Estimated reading time: 5 minutes

 5. Apply and Interview

-For each application, create a brief, but detailed, cover letter to accompany your resume.
+For each application, create a brief but detailed cover letter to accompany your resume.
 Present your skills.
 Show that you’re desirable!
-Plenty of others will likely be going for the job, so show why you’re their best option.
+Many others will likely be going for the job, so show why you’re their best option.

 Your school likely offers job placement resources, so take advantage of those!
 Don’t just think hospital.
 You can find medical assistant jobs in many medical offices, including those of podiatrists and chiropractors.

 Once you’ve located jobs you’re interested in and qualified for, send in your application and begin preparing for your potential interview.
 Don’t just wing it.
 Seek out interview-taking guidance if need be, and consider potential questions and how you’d answer them.

 Be kind, courteous, and professional, and show them what you’re made of!

 How to Become a Medical Assistant: A Summary

 Now you know how to become a medical assistant.
 We weren’t pulling your leg; it really is simple!
 Follow these five tips, and you’ll be on your way in no time.